 - Direct Loan Servicing Information

-To apply for a Direct Student Loan, students must meet basic eligibility criteria and complete the following steps at this website: https://studentloans.gov:
+To apply for a Direct Student Loan, students must meet basic eligibility criteria and complete the following steps:

-- Complete a Direct Student Loan Master Promissory Note at https://studentloans.gov and then:
+- Complete a Direct Student Loan Master Promissory Note: Master Promissory Note

 Federal Direct PLUS (Parent Loan for Undergraduate Students)

 The Federal Direct PLUS Loan program is a non-need-based source of loan funds to the parent(s) of dependent students.
 Federal Direct PLUS loans may be used in conjunction with the Federal Stafford Loans.
 Each year, parents of dependent students may borrow an amount equal to the cost of attendance less any financial aid including any federal loans.
 Repayment begins immediately unless the parent borrower is enrolled in college on at least a half-time basis.
 The interest rate is a variable rate.
 The PLUS loan is only available to parents.
 Guardians are ineligible.
 A credit check is performed on all parental borrowers and pre-approval is required.